100% Private — All data stays in your browser

 What if I miss a day?
 Will I lose my streak?

 Yes, your streak will reset—but that's actually helpful.
 Streaks are motivating, but they can also create anxiety.
-What matters more than perfect streaks is your overall consistency rate.
+What matters more than perfect streaks is your .
 HabitForge shows both your current streak and your success rate over time.
 Missing one day doesn't undo your progress.
 As James Clear says, "Never miss twice"—get back on track immediately.

 Ready to Transform Your Life?